MicrosoftDocs/sdk-api/sdk-api-src/content/icm/nf-icm-cmcreatetransformextw.md

 ## -description

-The <b>CMCreateTransformExt</b> ANSI function creates a color transform that maps from an input <a href="https://msdn.microsoft.com/b08aec07-6ac0-47be-8dc9-d604d94dedde">LOGCOLORSPACE</a> to an optional target space and then to an output device, using a set of flags that define how the transform should be created.
+The <b>CMCreateTransformExtW</b> Unicode function creates a color transform that maps from an input <a href="https://msdn.microsoft.com/b08aec07-6ac0-47be-8dc9-d604d94dedde">LOGCOLORSPACE</a> to an optional target space and then to an output device.
+A set of flags defines how the transform should be created.

 ## -parameters